-In more severe cases, breathing problems may occur.
-They usually go away in 2 - 4 days.
+- Breathing problems may be more severe in some cases.
+These will often go away in 2 to 4 days.
 However, rapid breathing may continue for several days.

 A serious problem with the blood circulation to and from the lungs may occur.
 This is called persistent pulmonary hypertension of the newborn (PPHN).
 As a result, the baby may not be able to get enough blood into the lungs and out to the rest of the body.